pion/webrtc/README.md

 </p>
 <br>

-### Breaking Changes
+### New Release

-Pion WebRTC v3.0.0 has started!
+Pion WebRTC v3.0.0 has been released!
 See the [release notes](https://github.com/pion/webrtc/wiki/Release-WebRTC@v3.0.0) to learn about new features and breaking changes.

-Until `v3.0.0` has been tagged using `v2` is suggested.
-Check the [tags](https://github.com/pion/webrtc/tags) for the latest `v2` release.
+If you aren't able to upgrade yet check the [tags](https://github.com/pion/webrtc/tags) for the latest `v2` release.

-[Go Modules](https://blog.golang.org/using-go-modules) are mandatory for using Pion WebRTC.
-So make sure you set `export GO111MODULE=on`, and explicitly specify `/v2` or `/v3` when importing.

-We are actively planning and would love your feedback!
+We would love your feedback!
 Please create GitHub issues or join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.

 ----

 ### Usage
+[Go Modules](https://blog.golang.org/using-go-modules) are mandatory for using Pion WebRTC.
+So make sure you set `export GO111MODULE=on`, and explicitly specify `/v2` or `/v3` when importing.

 **[example applications](examples/README.md)** contains code samples of common things people build with Pion WebRTC.

 **[example-webrtc-applications](https://github.com/pion/example-webrtc-applications)** contains more full featured examples that use 3rd party libraries.